ryanchappell/UW-DS-450-Capstone/sup-data/README.md

 This directory contains files that were not in the original data set but are supplementary.

-# NOTE: according to context rules, no external data can be used, so this directory might be obsolete
+# NOTE: according to contest rules, no external data can be used, so this directory might be obsolete